 Sports: Men's Basketball, Men's and Women's Golf

-Patricia Monroe, aka "Trish", joined the Pirate family in the fall of 2004 when she arrived from Michigan to play for the volleyball team from 2004-2008.
+Patricia Thorp, aka "Trish", joined the Pirate family in the fall of 2004 when she arrived from Michigan to play for the volleyball team from 2004-2008.
 Trish graduated from ECU with a Bachelor of Science in Health Education and Promotion in the spring of 2009 after completing her internship at the University of Miami.

 She returned back to ECU in August 2009 where she served as Nita Boyce's academic intern for 2 years working primarily with the baseball and men's and women's tennis teams.
 During that time she received her Master of Arts in Education with concentrations in Sport Leadership & Coaching and P-12 School & Post-Secondary Leadership from Michigan State University.